ichiro-wang/Portfolio-Tracker/README.md

   - Render Props Pattern (Example [here](frontend/src/components/Table.tsx))
 - Styling: Tailwind CSS

-### Database:

-- PostgreSQL
-- Firebase for image files

 ## Testing

 - Testing to be done
   - pytest, Postman for backend
+  - Jest, React Testing Library for frontend
+  - Cypress for E2E
-- Originally used pytest before refactor
+- Originally used pytest for all testing before refactoring to react frontend